NullixAT/framelix-docker/README.md

 required if you want to clone from this repository.
 More [how Docker itself works here](https://docs.docker.com/get-docker/).

-First, clone (or download a zip of) this repository and generate default configs:
+Here a quick starter:

     git clone https://github.com/NullixAT/framelix-docker.git
     cd framelix-docker
-    cp config/env-default .env
-    cp config/nginx-config-template.conf nginx-config.conf

-#### Modify .env

-`FRAMELIX_MODULE` should be your module name, which in this demo is `Demo`.

-`INITIAL_GITHUB_RELEASE_URL` can be set to a github api url where the script automatically should download the release file from.
-In this demo you need to set it to `https://api.github.com/repos/NullixAT/framelix-docs/releases/latest`.

-If you have a specific `release.zip` already downloaded, place it into the `app` folder, it will be installed instead of using the value from `INITIAL_GITHUB_RELEASE_URL`.
+    git clone --branch main YOUR_APP_REPOSITORY_URL app
+    docker-compose build
+    docker-compose up -d

+Open `https://yourdomainorip:8686` and follow instructions in your browser.
+The container is configured to restart always, also after host reboot.

-#### Port http/https config
+#### Configuring port and http/https config

 There are 2 ports available inside the service:

 * `80` for http handling.
-Example: `WEBPORT_MAP=8080:80`
+Example: `WEBPORT_MAP=8686:80`
 * `443` for https handling.
-Example: `WEBPORT_MAP=8080:443`
+Example: `WEBPORT_MAP=8686:443`

-You can swap `8080` to any port you like.
+You can swap `8686` to any port you like.
 It's the port from which your page is available.

-SSL is default enabled with self signed certificates.
+SSL is default enabled with self-signed certificates.
 You may get browser warnings when you open the page (which you can bypass in case of localhost or in incognito mode).

 You can pass your own certificates.
 If you have no other webservice running on your host, you can